-Raft foundation is mainly a large slab type or slab-beam type, designed to seat and support the whole or a large part of a structure.
+Raft foundation is a large combined thick slab, designed to seat and support the whole or a large part of a structure.

-A raft is usually used when subsoil is weak, or columns are closely located and with variable loadings.
-It also serves as a transfer slab to combine and tie up all the vertical loading elements to the slab type foundation.
+A raft is usually used when subsoil is weak, or columns are closely located and with deviated loadings.
+It also serves as a transfer slab to combine and tie up all the vertical loading elements to the plate-form foundation.
 By doing so, differential settlement can be avoided.